NPC-Worldwide/npcsh/README.md

 ## Inference Capabilities
 - `npcsh` works with local and enterprise LLM providers through its LiteLLM integration, allowing users to run inference from Ollama, LMStudio, vLLM, MLX, OpenAI, Anthropic, Gemini, and Deepseek, making it a versatile tool for both simple commands and sophisticated AI-driven tasks.

-## NPC Studio
+## Incognide
-There is a graphical user interface that makes use of the NPC Toolkit through the NPC Studio.
-See the source code for NPC Studio [here](https://github.com/npc-worldwide/npc-studio).
+Incognide is a desktop workspace environment for integrating LLMs into your workflows in an organized and seamless manner.
+See the source code for Incognide [here](https://github.com/npc-worldwide/incognide).
 Download the executables at [our website](https://enpisi.com/downloads).
-For the most up to date development version, you can use NPC Studio by invoking it in npcsh
+For the most up to date development version, you can use Incognide by invoking it in npcsh

 ```
-/npc-studio
+/incognide
 ```
-which will download and set up and serve the NPC Studio application within your `~/.npcsh` folder.
+which will download and set up and serve the Incognide application within your `~/.npcsh` folder.
 It requires `npm` and `node` to work, and of course npcpy !

 ## Mailing List and Community
-Interested to stay in the loop and to hear the latest and greatest about `npcpy`, `npcsh`, and NPC Studio?
+Interested to stay in the loop and to hear the latest and greatest about `npcpy`, `npcsh`, and Incognide?
 Be sure to sign up for the [newsletter](https://forms.gle/n1NzQmwjsV4xv1B2A)!

 [Join the discord to discuss ideas for npc tools](https://discord.gg/VvYVT5YC)
 ## Support